Study of the lineshape of $X(3872)$ using $B$ decays to $D^0\overline{D}{}^{*0}K$: Discussion and Conclusion

 We compare these results with the analysis of the Breit-Wigner lineshape using the $J/\psi\pi^+\pi^-$ decay mode.
 The measured Breit-Wigner mass is significantly higher than the $D^0\overline{D}{}^{*0}$ threshold, while the world-average mass with the $J/\psi\pi^+\pi^-$ decay is consistent with the threshold.
 The measured width and ratio ${\cal B}(B^0\to X(3872)K^0)/{\cal B}(B^+ \to X(3872)K^+)$ are shifted from the average with the $J/\psi\pi^+\pi^-$ decay by $2.6\sigma$ and $2.0\sigma$, respectively~\cite{RXJpsipipi}.
 In previous studies of the $D^0\overline{D}{}^{*0}$ decay, it has also been seen that these properties in the $X(3872) \to D^0\overline{D}{}^{*0}$ decay mode differ from those in $J/\psi\pi^+\pi^-$.

 We also fit the lineshape using a Flatt\'{e}-inspired parameterization.
 With sufficient data, such a model could be used to simultaneously describe the lineshapes of the decays to the $J/\psi\pi^+\pi^-$ and $D^0\bar{D}^{*0}$ final states.
 Given the limited size of the $D^0\overline{D}{}^{*0}$ data sample at Belle, and the scaling behaviour observed in the LHCb study of $J/\psi\pi^+\pi^-$, we set various ratios of parameters to their LHCb values, and fit with the coupling constant to the $D\overline{D}{}^*$ channel, $g$, as the undetermined parameter.
 We find that the fitted value of $g$ is in a region that is relatively insensitive to the underlying value.
-We determine its lower limit to be
+We determine its lower limits to be

-This corresponds to an upper limit $E_f < -5.0~{\rm MeV}$, which is slightly more stringent than the LHCb measurement, $-270~{\rm MeV} < E_f <-2.0~{\rm MeV}$~\cite{LHCbFlatte}.
+These correspond to upper limits of $E_f < -6.2~{\rm MeV}$ at 90\% credibility and $E_f < -5.0~{\rm MeV}$ at 95\% credibility, which are slightly more stringent than the LHCb measurement, $-270~{\rm MeV} < E_f <-2.0~{\rm MeV}$~\cite{LHCbFlatte}.
 This suggests that analysis using $D^0\overline{D}{}^{*0}$ can indeed complement the study of the $J/\psi\pi^+\pi^-$ mode in this framework.
 The limit includes the solution $E_f=-7.2~{\rm MeV}$ assumed in the scattering amplitude analysis at LHCb.
 There is still uncertainty in the pole positions of the scattering amplitude, because the limit is not especially stringent.

 Both Breit-Wigner and \Flatte lineshapes fit the invariant mass distribution obtained from the data.
 Finally, we examine which lineshape model best fits the invariant mass distribution.
 Based on the likelihood ratio from the fits, the Breit-Wigner lineshape is favored, but the \Flatte lineshape is not excluded.